 AI and customer relations

-- to automate certain processes ;
+- automate certain processes ;

 Example

-Automatic generation of customer emails at the end of the call, automatic summary of the telephone exchange with the customer and integration of this into the CRM.
+Automatic generation of customer e-mails at the end of the call, automatic summary of the telephone exchange with the customer and integration of this into the CRM.

-- to analyze the documents ;
+- analyse documents ;

 Example